tylerthomasallen/docs/README.md

     - Tapped sections `*title*`, `code`, `*title*`, `code`

 - #### Images
     - Content pages are kept in the `img/pages`
     - Example images used in ingredients are kept in the `img/ingredients`

 - #### Includes
     - For reusable snippet, use the format `{! path/file_name_here.md !}`
     - Content snippets should be placed in the `ingredients` subdirectory
     - Frequently updated content/code should be kept within the `includes`

+- ### Hidden Pages
+    - By default all pages in the mkdocs.yml file will be built and included in the navbar
+    - To not include a page in the navbar, add the page's title to the `hidden_pages` array in the mkdocs.yml

 ## Additional